Did you know you’re likely practicing Montessori parenting without realizing it? Here are 12 ways you’re using the Montessori methods at home.

-You treat them just as kindly as you would want them to treat you and others and eat healthy food so they can follow suit.
-You do all these things not just for your benefit but for theirs as well.
+You treat them as kindly as you would want them to treat you and others and eat healthy food so they can follow suit.
+Reading becomes a habit for them when they see you picking up a book every day.
+You do all these things not only for your benefit but for theirs as well.

 12. You respect your child

-You’re not perfect of course, but you value your child and respect him for exactly who he is.
-You don’t try to change him into someone he’s not, and you speak to him with as much respect as you would another person.
+You’re not perfect of course, but you value your child and respect her for exactly who she is.
+You don’t try to change her into someone she’s not, and you speak to her with as much respect as you would another person.

-More important, respecting your child confirms that you may at times not like his behavior, but you always love him, no matter what.
+More important, respecting her confirms that you may at times not like her behavior, but you always love her, no matter what.